 You can publish audit events to a Kafka topic.
-Kafka audit event publishing does not support authorization and Cloudera does not recommend its use in production.
 To configure audit logging to a Kafka topic, do the following:

-- Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Status tab of the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
+- 1. Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
 Click the Configuration tab. - 3.
-Locate the Navigator Audit Server Logging Advanced Configuration Snippet property by typing its name in the Search box. - 4.
-Enter:
+Type "kafka" in the Search box to display the configurable settings. - 4.
+For the Kafka Service property, select the Kafka service to which Cloudera Navigator will publish audit events. - 5.
+For the Kafka Topic property, enter the name of the default group to which Cloudera Navigator will publish the audit events. - 6.
+Click Save Changes. - 7.
+Restart the role.